Reviewing Austin’s Parks

 Mueller Lake Park

 If you are, in fact, looking for a place to sit and relax, this should be right up your alley.
 Mueller Lake Park features sprawling lawns with lots of shady spots, lots of cool art, and (you guessed it) a lake!
-The open amphitheater is also a popular setting for pictures, so you can sometimes see some cool photoshoots happening while you’re there (I once saw a group dressed all in nineteenth-century teatime garb–it was ninety degrees out!).
-Overall, Mueller is usually a bit less crowded than Zilker, and a combination of the shade and the breeze from the lake create a cool, relaxing atmosphere for you to lounge, jog, or whatever you feel.
+The open amphitheater is also a popular setting for pictures.
+You can oftentimes see cool photoshoots happening while you’re there (I once saw a group dressed all in nineteenth-century teatime garb–it was ninety degrees out!).
+Overall, Mueller is usually a bit less crowded than Zilker.
+A combination of the shade and the breeze from the lake create a cool, relaxing atmosphere for you to lounge, jog, or whatever you feel.

 Best for: Lying down with a book or biking around the lake